 - Calculate an account holder's risk score, a number representing the degree of unusualness of their activities.
 The value can range from 0 to 100, with 100 as the highest risk score.

-Depending on the outcome of your review, you can:
+Depending on the outcome of your review, you can take actions such as:

 - Disable payouts.